Frequently Asked Questions

 We actively work to oppose partial-birth abortion and all other forms of abortion on demand, as well as the public funding of abortion.
 We oppose methods of "research" or "family planning" that require the taking of human life and any efforts to legalize euthanasia.
 We defend pharmacists’, nurses’, and doctors’ rights of conscience to not be forced to assist in the taking of innocent life.
 We also defend the free speech rights of pro-life demonstrators, and support the legality of parental notification and informed consent laws.

-- How do I find more information and resources on marriage and the homosexual agenda?
+- How do I find more information and resources on marriage?

 Alliance Defending Freedom vigorously defends marriage between one man and one woman.
-Additionally, there are many allies who focus on topical and tactical questions regarding same-sex “marriage” and homosexual behavior.
+Additionally, there are many allies who focus on topical and tactical questions regarding same-sex marriage.
 We suggest you consider visiting the websites of the following allies:

 - How do I find information and resources for my church and pastor?